Alexandre Aja

 Alexandre Jouan-Arcady, known professionally as Alexandre Aja (/fr/; born 7 August 1978), is a French filmmaker best known for his work in the horror genre.
 He rose to international stardom for his 2003 horror film Haute Tension (known as High Tension in the US and Switchblade Romance in the UK).
 He has also directed the films The Hills Have Eyes (2006), Mirrors (2008), Piranha 3D (2010), Horns (2013) and Crawl (2019).

 Personal life

-Aja's pseudonymous surname is formed from the initial letter of each of the three parts of his real name.
-He was born in Paris, France, and is the son of Jewish French pied-noir director Alexandre Arcady and French cinema critic Marie-Jo Jouan.
+Aja was born and raised in Paris.
+He is the son of film director Alexandre Arcady and journalist Marie-Jo Jouan.
+His professional surname, Aja, is derived from his given name and his parents' surnames.

 Career

 Aja acted at a very young age in minor roles in his father's films such as Le Grand Carnaval, and the two Le Grand Pardon films.

-He made his directorial debut at the age of eighteen with the short film Over the Rainbow, which received a Cannes Film Festival Golden Palm Award nomination for best short film.
+He made his directorial debut at the age of eighteen with the short film Over the Rainbow, which was selected for the short-film competition at the 1997 Cannes Film Festival.
 In 1999 he directed Furia, a film based on Julio Cortázar's short story Graffiti.
 From Furia and his next features, he frequently works with Grégory Levasseur as writers such as in The Hills Have Eyes, Mirrors, P2, and Piranha 3D.
 Levasseur also made his works as production designer too.